rerun-io/rerun/examples/rust/README.md

 Use e.g. `cargo run -p objectron -- --help` for a detailed listing.

 The predefined Rerun flags go as follow and are all mutually exclusive:
-- `--spawn`: start a viewer and feed it data in real-time (default behavior)
+- `--spawn`: start a Viewer and feed it data in real-time (default behavior)
 - `--save <SAVE>`: saves the data to an rrd file rather than visualizing it immediately
 - `--connect [IP:PORT]`: connects and sends the logged data to a remote Rerun viewer
 - `--serve`: connects and sends the data to a web-based Rerun viewer.